On consecutive perfect powers with elementary methods: Proof of Theorem . : .

-At this point, if $p=3$ then the equation is clearly impossible.
-Otherwise $\frac{p-1}{2}$ is greater than or equal to $2$, hence it can be further rewritten as
+At this point, if $p=3$ then the above equation implies $a=0$, which is impossible.
+Otherwise $\frac{p-1}{2}\ge 2$, hence Equation \eqref{eq:finalp} can be further rewritten as

-Finally, it is claimed that such identity cannot hold, by showing that the number of factors $2$ dividing each term in the left hand side is strictly greater than the one on the right hand side.
+Finally, it is claimed that the number of factors $2$ dividing each term in the left hand side of the above equation is strictly greater than the one on the right hand side.
 Indeed, considering that the identity

 holds for all $j=2,\ldots,\frac{p-1}{2}$, we obtain that